avallonking/LRTq/README.md

 - ```$common_eqtl_file```: summary statistics of common eQTLs within 20kb, 50kb, or 100kb from TSS, which are extracted from GTEx eQTL summary statistics.
 Users can use the files in ```data/common_eqtls```
 - ```$common_geno_matrix_file```: a SNP by individuals genotypes matrix of common eQTLs to be regressed out

-#### Organization of this repository
-- Source codes for `LRTq` R package are in `LRTq/src/LRTq.cpp`
-- Scripts for generating all figures in the paper are in `LRTq/analysis_scripts/figures/`
-- Parameter settings for simulating genotypes are in `LRTq/analysis_scripts/cosi`
-- R scripts for running LRT-q and other methods on the GTEx dataset are in `LRTq/analysis_scripts/gtex/association_tests`
-- R scripts for analyzing the results of the GTEx dataset are in `LRTq/analysis_scripts/gtex/statistical_analysis`
-- R scripts for running the simulation experiments are in `LRTq/analysis_scripts/simulation`